davidcarboni/restolino/README.md

  * You get direct access to `HttpServletRequest` and `HttpServletResponse`.
  * If you need to return something other than Json, use `void` or return `null`.
  * Unmapped requests go to your implementation of the `NotFound` interface, or generate a 404 by default.
- * Errored requests go to your implementation of the `Boom` interface, or generate a 500 by default.
+ * Errored requests go to your implementation of the `ServerError` interface, or generate a 500 by default.

 #### Getting started